dr-matt-smith/php-symfony3-book/00_content/part06/chapter15.md

 - if no user token in the session, then we'll add a flash error to the session Flash bag, and redirecet to the login page

-**NOTE** Due to the way redirects work in Symfony 3, flash messages live to 2 requests during a redirect, so we need to clear the flash bag before adding the message, otherwise we'll see the message twice ... a bit odd but this approach seems to work ...
+**NOTE** Due to the way redirects work in Symfony 3, flash messages live for 2 requests during a redirect, so we need to clear the flash bag before adding the message, otherwise we'll see the message twice ... a bit odd but this approach seems to work ...

 ```php